-We are excited to announce that we will be offering a new in-person program for grades K-6 (approx. ages 6-12) called Audubon's Forest Classroom.
+We are excited to announce that we will be continuing to offering our in-person program for grades K-6 (approx. ages 6-12) called Audubon's Forest Classroom.
 We integrate the outdoor classroom with rigorous academic concepts, conservation-based themes, and connection with nature.
 This program is designed to provide students supplemental learning to their homeschool or in-classroom education, as well as routine during this uncertain time.

-Check our our Forest Classroom Blog for insight on how we spent our Fall session and how we our spending our Winter/Spring session!
+Check our our Forest Classroom Blog for insight on how we spent our Fall, and Winter/Spring session!

 Grades: K-6 (approx. ages 6-12)

 Dates: 9/1, 9/8, 9/15, 9/22, 9/29, 10/6, 10/13, 10/20, 10/27, 11/3, 11/10, 11/15

 Location: Audubon Vermont's Clubhouse (accessed by the sugarhouse parking area on Main Road).
 This program will be entirely outdoors.
 We will spend our days hiking and playing outside at the Green Mountain Audubon Center.
 In the event of unsafe weather (driving rain, thunderstorms, high wind, etc) we will cancel and refund your program fee.

 Fee: Remaining due after $40 deposit: $380 members/ $440 non-members